Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 Intense listening sessions

 The Jaybird Tarah Pro have excellent battery life, are rated for sweat resistance, and sound excellent.
-There's only one downside: the charging cable.
+They have one downside: the proprietary charging cable.

 Best Bass Buds: Plantronics Backbeat Go 410

 Bass heads, the Plantronics Backbeat Go 410 are right up your alley.
-The amount of bass boosted on the BackBeat Go will make all bass heads happy.
-For the rest of the sound, the mid-range is neutral and even, and the treble gets a sizable boost as well, giving the Backbeat Go 410 a fun V-shaped sound that most will enjoy.
+The amount of bass boosted, most bass heads will be super happy.
+For the rest of the sound, the mid-range is balanced and even, and the treble gets a sizable boost as well, giving the Backbeat Go 410 a fun sound that most will enjoy.

-Comfort wise, the Backbeat Go 410 do pretty well.
-With the amount of bass these push though, you'll want to take a break every few hours.
-Not because an excess of bass is bad but because they start to get uncomfortable after a few hours use.
-The bud begins to sink in your ears a bit and that's never fun.
+Comfort wise, the Backbeat Go 410 are decent.
+With the amount of bass they push though, you'll want to take a break every few hours to let your ears breathe.
+They become extremely uncomfortable after a few hours of use.

 While these don't have smart features of any sort, they have basic support for the Google Assistant.
-As is with most other headphones with a multi-function button, you simply tap and hold the button to summon the Assistant.
+They work similarly to other headphones with a multi-function button.
+You'll need to simply tap and hold the button to summon the Assistant.

 - Good battery life